Best food processor review, by someone who has actually cooked a ton of food processor for years

 Size: I would not go any smaller than an 8 cup food processor.
 I initially tried the 7 cup KitchenAid processor due to its lightweight compact design and firstly the lid kept unlocking and flying off (too much power for a lightweight 5 lb or less design though even its 11 cup model has the same glitch written in reviews) and that’s unsafe so you’d have to hold the lid in place and not mind being by the noise for a few minutes.
 Hopefully they fixed this issue as its been about 1.5 years since I tried it and exchanged it so look at recent reviews.
 Secondly this 7 cup KitchenAid said it did nutbutters but it would take over ten minutes (I don’t like noise for that long) to get anything resembling a nutbutter, whereas a Breville will give you a smooth nutbutter in about 2-4 minutes.

 Dicing-a bonus feature.
-If you do go with a Kitchenaid and want a family sized 14 cup model with a dicing kit give this Kitchenaid food processor a look-but it is not cheap because of its size and dicing feature.
-When it comes to food processor quality Breville trumps Kitchenaid, despite KitchenAid normally being high quality.
-The Breville also has a dice and peel 16 cup food processor for large families who want to quickly have potatoes peeled and diced for them, but it is the most expensive option, so if you really need it bookmark it to check for sales regularly or look for refurbished models.
+If you do go with a Kitchenaid and want a family sized 14 cup model with a dicing kit give this Kitchenaid food processor and they also a look-but it is not cheap because of its size and dicing feature.
+When it comes to food processor quality, based on my experience with Ktichenaid’s 7 cup model, Breville trumps Kitchenaid, despite KitchenAid normally being high quality.
+The Breville also has a dice and peel 16 cup food processor for large families who want to quickly have potatoes peeled and diced for them, but it is the most expensive option-I think for diced potato aficionados and big families this can really help cut down on time.
 Generally dicing and peeling are not standard features and come with a hefty price tag, but refurbished models by a good company like Breville are worth it as sometimes it may have simply had a scratch on it and just an esthetic issue.

 Of course 8 cup processors and bigger require more counter space than mini processors. a mini is good if you live with roommates in a tiny apartment, though it will not give you all the same features.